 Signs of an Overheating Engine

-After learning about the cause and sign of an overheating car, it is now time to understand what one should do in such situations.
+After learning about the cause and signs of an overheating car, it is time to understand what to do in such situations.
 Some of the common and easy ways to deal with engine overheat are:

 1. Switch off the car air conditioner:

-As soon as your car starts to overheat, switch off the air conditioner.
+As soon as your car overheats, switch off the air conditioner.
 This reduces the stress on the engine.

 After this, turn the dial to the maximum heat.
-It will keep the engine away from overheating.
+It will pull the heat away from the engine.

 2. Stop your car in a safe place:

 Find a safe place and shut off the car completely.
-Let it cool down for at least 15 minutes before you start driving again.
-Make sure to monitor the temperature gauge as it should come back to the normal level.
+Let it cool down for at least 15 minutes before investigating the cause of overheating.

 3. Check the coolant level:

-Monitor the coolant level and top-off to prevent the engine from overheating.
-However, this step will be useless if the coolant hose is clogged or the radiator fan is broken.
+Monitor the coolant level and top-off if needed, but never open the coolant system when the engine is hot; it’s dangerous (more on this below).
+However, topping up the coolant will be useless if the coolant hose is clogged or the radiator fan is broken.
 Consulting a mechanic will be a smart move to deal with this situation.

 4. Restart the engine:

-If you do not have the facility of getting your car towed to the nearest repair station, carefully start the engine and drive.
+If you can’t get your car towed to the nearest repair station, carefully start the engine and drive.
 Monitor the temperature gauge while you are driving.
-If it rises again, pulls over and let it cool down.
+If it rises again, pull over and let it cool down.

-What Not To Do When Your Engine Overheats?
+What You Should Not Do When Your Engine Overheats

 There are various things that you should not do to worsen the situation.

 When your engine has overheated, avoid driving.
 Find a safe spot and pull over.
-Driving in such a condition can be quite dangerous.
-This will also cost you a lot if the engine is completely ruined.
+Driving in such a condition can be pretty dangerous.
+Driving on risks destroying your engine.

 While your engine is overheated, wait for some time before you pop the hood to check things out.
-This can cause injuries from the steam spewing from the engine.
+Opening the coolant cap on a hot engine will cause steam to escape and burn the skin on contact.
 Wait for the temperature to come down before you open it.

 3. Do not ignore the problem:

-Engine overheat is a dangerous issue that needs to be immediately resolved by a skilled mechanic.
-Do not ignore it as it can worsen the situation.
-Consult the service station nearby for car air conditioning repair service.
+Engine overheating is a dangerous issue that needs to be immediately resolved by a skilled mechanic.
+Do not ignore it, as it can worsen the situation.

 Tips to Prevent Car Overheating

-Just like you, your car too hates summer heat.
+Just like you, your car hates summer heat.
 The temperature rise can cause damage to your car and also threaten your safety.
-Here are the important tips that will help you from overheating your car.
+Here are the essential tips that will help you and your car from overheating.

 1. Park in the shade:

-This helps in keeping your car cool as well as increase its life.
-In case there are no shaded spots, use the sunshade to avoid the heat entering your car.
+Park in a shaded area; this helps keep your car cool and increases paintwork and plastic life.
+If there are no shady spots, use the sunshade to avoid the heat entering your vehicle.

 2. Use window shades:

-One of the most useful accessories, window shades are a savior when it comes to keeping your car cool.
-These shades are placed on the glass area to avoid heat entering inside the car.
+One of the most valuable accessories, window shades are a savior for keeping your car cool.
+These shades are placed on the glass area to prevent heat from entering the car.

 3. Leave your windows open slightly:

 When you close all the windows, it traps the hot air inside.
-Leaving the windows slightly open can help in maintaining the temperature.
+Leaving the windows slightly open can help maintain the temperature.